TapiocaFox/Daijishou/release-notes/1_4_release_note.md

 ### General
  - Debug mode has been improved.
 And made public.
  - Thumbnails view for platforms page haven't been succusfully added in 1.4.
 But can be enable via experimental mode.
- - Daijishou will capture crashes in debug mode.
+ - Daijishō will capture crashes in debug mode.

  ![](./1_4_release_note/development_general.png)